A general pressure equation based method for incompressible two-phase flows: Benchmarking with Literature

+Analogous to Lattice Boltzmann methods~\cite{huang2020,wang2015} and GPE~\cite{huang2020}, we set the artificial speed of sound, $c_s = \Delta x/(\sqrt{3} \Delta t)$, which corresponds to $Cou_{acs}=1/\sqrt{3}$.
+However, for problems without surface tension effects, we found that the solver is stable up to $Cou_{acs}\leq 1.25$, and the time-step is chosen appropriately.

 Since the combination of OS framework and MSTACS formulation is used for the first time, it is necessary to validate this algorithm.
 Hence, to begin with, the ability of the OS-MSTACS scheme to accurately capture the interface is demonstrated.
-Then, the complete algorithm is tested by simulating several two-phase flow configurations and comparing the results with the published ones.
+Then, to verify the correct implementation of the surface tension model, the static droplet test case is simulated.
+Later, the complete algorithm is tested by simulating several two-phase flow configurations and comparing the results with the published ones.
 We start with the problem of 2D Rayleigh-Taylor instability, which is a canonical test case with no surface tension effects and produces moderately complex interfacial changes.
 We simulate the dam break test to validate the solver for a high-density ratio problem.
 Next, we examine the bubble rise test case that involves a strong influence of surface tension effects.
 Finally, to extend our study to three dimensions, a 3D Rayleigh-Taylor instability is simulated and benchmarked against the existing results reported in the literature.